kxc732/chipSEQ_QC/README.md

 # chipSEQ_QC
-Bioinformatics tools for evaluating the quality of chromatin-immunoprecipitation sequencing experiments
+Bioinformatics tool for evaluating the quality of chromatin-immunoprecipitation sequencing experiments